Sjors/nado-book/attacks/eclipse.md

 In addition to attacking your node from many different directions, thereby defeating the bucket system, the hypothetical attacker in the paper also exploited other weaknesses.

 First, they would flood your node with IP addresses that are known to be fake.
 This would flush all buckets with fake nodes.
 Remember that when your node needs a new peer, it’ll toss a coin to either connect to familiar node or try a new one.
-Well, there wouldn’t be any new ones to try.^[We’ll revisit the problem of fake nodes in chapter @sec:fake_nodes.]
+Well, there wouldn’t be any new ones to try.^[We’ll revisit the problem of fake nodes in chapter 8.]

 For the other side of the coin flip — connecting to a familiar node — the attackers exploited another weakness.
 It turns out your node considers any node it ever connected to “familiar.”
 That includes botnet nodes that connected _to_ it, even if only briefly.^[Fixed in 2016: <https://github.com/bitcoin/bitcoin/pull/8594>] There’s a separate 64-bucket system for these familiar nodes, and over time, they get filled up by botnet IPs.